MithuBitz/LeetLab/Readme.md

 - Inside the catch block we need to log the error for debugging.
 - And then in submit button we can use disabled the button if isLogingIn is true.
 - ANd also if isLogingIn is true then show a loader else show the text as Login.

+## Step 12:

+- Fix some issue regarding cors in login and signup page.
+- For this we first install and import cors in backend inside index.js file.
+Where we need to add a middleware for cors where we set the origin to the frontend url and also set credentials to true.